 The Case for EQ

-Is EQ really that important for great performance and, ultimately, success?
+Is EQ that important for high performance and, ultimately, success?
 Psychologist Dr. Carey Cherniss thinks it is.

-Dr. Cherniss has been studying emotional intelligence for a long time and in 1999 he published a paper citing a 19-point case for businesses to pay attention to emotional intelligence, using data from the research of others.
+Dr. Cherniss has been studying emotional intelligence for a long time.
+In 1999, he published a paper citing a 19-point case for businesses to pay attention to emotional intelligence, using a compilation of data.